KBMackenzie/TalkingCardAPI/README.md

 I'm going to explain each field in detail below.

 If you want to see an example of a \_talk.json file completed filled out, you can look at my [Talking Possum](https://github.com/KBMackenzie/InscryptionJSONDump/blob/main/TalkingPossum/JSON/Possum_talk.json) card.
+It has an animated portrait, dialogue codes and a custom voice.

 ### Overview